-Group seeks to block migrants
+Group with Swiss support seeks to block migrants

 A right-wing group with some Swiss support has chartered a boat in the Mediterranean to sabotage the rescue of migrants fleeing war and conflict from Africa.

-The group’s spokesman is a former lieutenant in the Swiss army, 32-year-old Jean-David Cattin of Geneva, and it has received some financial backing from the anti-immigration Swiss People’s Party, Swiss newspaper Blick reported.
+The group’s spokesman is a former lieutenant in the Swiss army, 32-year-old Jean-David Cattin of Geneva, and it has received some financial backing from the anti-immigration Swiss People’s Party, Swiss newspaper Blick reported on Sunday.

-Their goal is to block European aid organisations and others from coming to the aid of migrants.
+Their goal is to block European aid organisations and others from coming to the aid of migrants, stating on their websiteexternal link that they want to "document the doings of the NGOs, expose their collaboration with the human smugglers, and intervene if they do something illegal".
 The so-called ‘Defend Europe’ mission against the “undesirable mixing of cultures” originated in France and draws other supporters from Italy, Germany and Austria.

 It chartered a 40-meter-long ship called C-Star on early July from Djibouti and then headed to Sicily to take on more crew before sailing for Libya.
 Cattin helped charter the ship and has been acting as the group’s spokesman, though he has not headed to sea, the newspaper reported.

 Authorities have been keeping an eye on the group, which has been around for years, and includes some Swiss-trained cadres who express contempt for Muslims.
-The group has crowdfunded support online of almost CHF125,000, some from Switzerland and the People’s Party.
+The group has crowdfunded support online of almost CHF125,000 ($132,000), some from Switzerland and the People’s Party.

 Concerned activists